openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 #### Role of the Behavior

-Behavior is an internal implementation detail, created by the `Skin`, for the purpose of handling the user input by converting it to updates of the Control's properties, either directly or via APIs published by the `Control`.
+The behavior is an internal implementation detail, created by the `Skin`, for the purpose of handling the user input by converting it to updates of the Control's properties, either directly or via APIs published by the `Control`.

 Most of the behavior implementations maintain some kind of state required to properly interpret the user input.
 For example, mouse events are processed differently depending on whether the `shift` key was pressed or not.

 The behavior part of the `Skin` is tied tightly to the visual surfaces defined by it.
 Depending on the type of the `Control`, the behavior may or may not be exposed via a public API.
 This proposal does not require the behavior implementation to be public.
-However, it is possible to offer a limited flexibility to customize behavior without making the behavior a public API, as long as the `Control` provides the properties and public methods that allow such customization.
+However, it is possible to offer limited flexibility to customize behavior without making the behavior a public API, as long as the `Control` provides the properties and public methods that allow such customization.

-For example, a text editor may want to redefine the behavior of the "next word" / "previous word" key mappings, navigating either to the next whole word (that is, surrounded by whitespace or punctuation), or next / previous part of a *CamelCase* identifier.
-The application requirements might call for such customization to be dependent on the user preference (loaded at startup), or even on the context.
+For example, a text editor may want to redefine the behavior of the "next word" / "previous word" key mappings, navigating either to the next whole word (that is, surrounded by whitespace or punctuation), or to the next / previous part of a *CamelCase* identifier.
+The application requirements might call for such customization to be dependent on user preferences (loaded at startup), or based on the context.

 While it is possible to provide such a customization via event handlers and event filters, it will be much easier to use the proposed `InputMap`.